AmarOk1412/Enconn/content/blog/p2p-internals-dht.md

 ![DHT](/img/dev/p2p_dht/dht.png)

-If we have a circle of $N$ nodes, we can interconnect the nodes by connecting a node to one neighbor.
-With this technique, the number of connections in that network will be minimized ($N$ for all of the network), but the time to send a message will be maximized.
+If we have a circle of N nodes, we can interconnect the nodes by connecting a node to one neighbor.
+With this technique, the number of connections in that network will be minimized (N for all of the network), but the time to send a message will be maximized.
 On the contrary, we can also connect a node to all of the peers.
-We will have a lot of connections ($N\times N$) but we will minimize the time to send a message.
+We will have a lot of connections (NxN) but we will minimize the time to send a message.
 But other techniques exist, to get a quick transmission without many connections (and still easy to calculate).

 On a Kademlia like network, each node has a 160 bits random identifier (and the hashes keys have the same length).
 To define the distance between two nodes, the **XOR** method is used.
 Thus, the nodes ...0101010 and ...0100010 will have a distance of ...0001000.

 ### Storage

-Let's imagine that Alice wants to store a value on the DHT: $hash(foo) = bar$. $hash(foo)$ is a 160 bits long key.
-We can find the node that will store the data $bar$ in a complexity like $O(log(N) + \omega)$.
+Let's imagine that Alice wants to store a value on the DHT: hash(foo) = bar. hash(foo) is a 160 bits long key.
+We can find the node that will store the data bar in a complexity like O(log(N) + Ω).
 However, because this node can leave the network during the next seconds, the data must be stored in a redundant way.
-So, the data will be stored in the $k$ nearest nodes to guaranty a time to live.
-For example, **IPFS** defines $k=20$ (to confirm) and **BitTorrent** $k=8$ (to guaranty a ~10 minutes ttl).
+So, the data will be stored in the k nearest nodes to guaranty a time to live.
+For example, **IPFS** defines k=20 (to confirm) and **BitTorrent** k=8 (to guaranty a ~10 minutes ttl).

 ### Routing

-Each node in the DHT divides the cluster in *buckets* until having one bucket with $k$ nodes present (including the current one).
-The routing table for $F (id=10010...)$ will be:
+Each node in the DHT divides the cluster in *buckets* until having one bucket with k nodes present (including the current one).
+The routing table for F (id=10010...) will be:

 Bucket ID | Nodes
 ---|---